Mubadara-Web/Website/README.md

 # Documentation
 This document to describe the tools and process used to develop this project

-This line is a test of push by Omar install dependencies express, ejs, html
+you can install dependencies using following command npm install express ejs html --save